lanyushi/microservices-demo/Workshop.md

 # Step 2.
 Add New Relic APM to see Distributed Tracing (5m)

--   you need NR API key (login to NR1, select API Keys from your avatar drop down menu)
+-   You need NR API key (login to NR1, select API Keys from your avatar drop down menu)
--   replace `YOUR_NR_INGEST_API` with your API key
+-   Replace `YOUR_NR_INGEST_API` with your API key

 ```bash
 # set up ENV variables